Surprise Confession, Chap. 1

 About a week after that night, I told String that I wanted to move into the cabin with him—permanently.
 I'd been spending more and more nights with him, and it only took one night of sleeping alone to show me just how ridiculous it was that we weren't spending every night together.
 String agreed, and we got me moved out of the house and up to the cabin in a day's time.
 'Course, I'd been takin' stuff to the cabin with me a little at a time ever since we spent that first night together, and I was glad I'd done it—it made moving that much easier.
 And surprisingly enough, Mom wasn't as upset as I worried she'd be when I told her about movin' into String's cabin.
 "After all, Caity," Mom said when I called her from the hangar to tell her, "your dad and I lived together for a while before we got married.
 And I understand that folks your age do that sorta thing, so it's okay.
 It's not what I would've liked to hear, but since you're gonna be getting married, I guess it's okay."

 I have to admit, even though it sounded like Mom wasn't totally happy that String and I were living together, her reaction made me feel a whole lot better about my decision.
 All the same, her comment about us getting married surprised the heck outta me—what makes her think we're getting married, for Pete's sake?
 I asked myself.
 I mean, I figured that was the direction our relationship was heading, but, like always, I wasn't about to jump to any conclusions.
-I sure hope it happens, though, I said to myself one night, soon.
+I sure hope it happens, though, I thought one night, soon.
 And, I finally asked String why he hesitated so much the first night I spent with him, and he confirmed what I'd suspected—he didn't want to bring back any bad memories from what Bogan's boys tried to do to me.
 "String," I told him, "those memories are long dead and buried.
 What I'm concentrating on now is the present, and the future—our future—together."
 But like I said before, it makes me love String all the more, knowing that he cared about my feelings like that.

 I have to admit, I'd been thinkin' about something an awful lot since I blurted out that confession—that maybe there was a reason I came back here to California—a reason named Stringfellow Hawke.
-I think I'm supposed to be with him, I thought to myself one night as we fell asleep.
+I think I'm supposed to be with him, I thought one night as we fell asleep.
 Like he's my soulmate, or somethin'.
 All I knew for sure was that one way or another, I'd be spendin' the rest of my life—however long I get on this Earth—with String.

 Six months later

 We were all at the cabin—Dom, Saint John and his son Le, String, Mom, Erin, and me.
-String had invited them out to California, but didn't tell anyone why until after dinner that night.
+String had invited Mom and Erin out to California, but didn't tell anyone why until after dinner that night.
 He didn't even tell me that they were here until we got back from the hangar, and I saw a second chopper a little ways away from the cabin—and found Mom and Erin there waiting for us with Dom, Sinj, and Le.
-I had to admit, I was getting more and more frustrated with String—I mean, I couldn't help wondering what he was up to—and I tried as many of my feminine wiles as I discretely could to get him to spill the beans—but he didn't say a word until dinner was finished and we were all back in the living room.
+I had to admit, I was getting more and more frustrated with String—I mean, I couldn't help wondering what he was up to—and I tried as many of my feminine wiles as I discreetly could to get him to spill the beans—but he didn't say a word until dinner was finished and we were all back in the living room.

 I gotta admit, I was seriously thinkin' about makin' String sleep on the couch that night, I was so ticked off at him for everything that had happened, especially the way he'd denied having any sort of ulterior motive about inviting everybody to the cabin, especially Mom and Erin.
 But when Dom served up champagne for everybody—except Le, of course—I got really confused.
 What the heck is going on here?
 I asked myself for about the millionth time that night.
 Finally, without saying a word, String reached into the pocket of his blazer, and pulled out a worn-looking maroon velvet box.
 As he opened it, and got down on one knee, I felt my eyes flood with tears when I recognized the object in the box for what it was—an engagement ring.
 Then I felt my heart jump right into my throat when he said, "Caitlin O'Shannessy, will you marry me?"

 When I think about it now, I'm sure the amount of time I waited to answer String made everybody nervous—String most of all—but, I was tryin' to overcome my shock at hearing those words—the words I'd been dreamin' I'd hear for months—not to mention, I was tryin' to find my voice, just like the night String first asked me out.
 Of course, there was only one answer I could ever give String, so when I felt like I could answer him, I said, "God, yes, String!
 Yes, I'll marry you!"
 He slipped the ring onto the third finger of my left hand, then stood up and pulled me up with him, kissing me as we heard the applause break out behind us, and Dom saying, "Goddammit, String, IT'S ABOUT TIME!"
-I couldn't agree with you more, Dom, I said to myself as String kissed me again.
+I couldn't agree with you more, Dom, I thought as String kissed me again.

 When we separated, after I took a few seconds to catch my breath, I said, "String.
 I'm sorry it took so long to answer you, but I felt like my heart was tryin' to jump out of my throat!"